Rusgyn/lighthouse-web-notes/Week_3/NOTES-WEEK-3.md

   output:
   ```
     rus@Rusgyns-Air test % npm test

   > unit_testing@1.0.0 test
   > ./node_modules/mocha/bin/mocha

     The function groupValidator()
       ✔ should return true if there are between 2 and 5 group members

     1 passing (3ms)
   ```

 # Object Oriented

+In object oriented programming, we use objects to group related variables and functions together to keep our code more organized.

 Object-Oriented Programming is a way of writing code that encourages modularity and reduces duplication through the use of objects.
 It originated in the 1960s and became popular with C++ in the 1990s.